Employee Wants Only ESI, No PF – Is This Possible Under Current Regulations?

 HR CLAL

-An employee has a CTC of 20000, and he wants only ESI service.
+An employee has a CTC of 20,000, and he wants only the ESI service.
 He doesn't want the PF facility.
-Is it possible to provide only ESI service?
+Is it possible to provide only the ESI service?

 vmlakshminarayanan

-PF and ESI are statutory and compulsory, not as per the wish of the employees.
-You can explain to the employee about the benefits of PF as a compulsory saving for his future, pension facilities after 9.6 years of service, EDLI benefits, etc.
+Hi, PF and ESI are statutory and compulsory, not as per the wish of the employees.
+You can explain to the employee about the benefits of PF as a compulsory saving for their future, pension facilities after 9.6 years of service, EDLI benefits, etc.

 saswatabanerjee

-The decision on whether or not to give PF to an employee is decided by law and not the desires of an individual employee.
-If the person has a starting salary (when he joined your organization) of more than ₹15,000 (computed at gross less HRA) and does not have a PF Account (never had or withdrawn all the money), then he may be eligible for exemption.
-Please refer to the PF regulations for the same.
+The decision on whether or not to provide PF to an employee is determined by law, not by the desires of an individual employee.
+If the person has a starting salary (when they joined your organization) of more than ₹15,000 (computed at gross less HRA) and does not have a PF account (never had one or has withdrawn all the money), then they may be eligible for exemption.
+Please refer to the PF regulations for more information.

-Please note that if he is already under PF, then it cannot be stopped just because his salary went higher.
-You need to inform the employee that it is a statutory due and cannot be skipped.
-In case he does not know the benefit, I suggest you inform him of the same too.
+Please note that if they are already under PF, it cannot be stopped just because their salary has increased.
+You need to inform the employee that it is a statutory obligation and cannot be skipped.
+In case they are unaware of the benefits, I suggest you inform them as well.

 umakanthan53